What is asbestos?

 Do family members of asbestos-exposed individuals face any increased health risks?

-This type of “second-hand” exposure is called paraoccupational exposure.
+This type of “secondhand” exposure is called “paraoccupational exposure.”
 It occurs when asbestos particles are brought into the home on the shoes, clothing, skin, and hair of the exposed individual.
-There is some evidence that family members of individuals heavily exposed to asbestos face an increased risk of developing mesothelioma.
+There is some evidence that family members of people who are heavily exposed to asbestos face a greater risk of developing mesothelioma.

-However, to decrease these so-called "second-hand" exposures, most industries that use asbestos-containing products have the workers change clothing upon arrival and departure from work.
+However, to decrease these so-called "secondhand" exposures, most industries that use asbestos-containing products have the workers change clothing when they arrive and leave work.
 Showers are also available for workers to cleanse any remaining particles from their hair and skin.
 The contaminated clothing is handled and laundered by personnel who wear protective clothing and receive training to prevent exposure.

 What are the symptoms of asbestos-related diseases?

-As noted earlier, it can take many years to several decades after exposure for an asbestos-related disease to develop.
-If any of the following symptoms do develop, make an appointment to see your doctor as soon as possible:
+It can take many years to several decades after exposure for an asbestos-related disease to develop.
+If you have any of the following symptoms, see your doctor as soon as possible:

 - Shortness of breath